Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Numerical Experiments

-In Figure~\ref{fig:test_func_time}, we compare the computational time of different approaches in predicting the Griewank function with $\zeta=0.1$.
-The computational time comparisons in other settings are similar.
-The advantage of \texttt{TM-RTSG} in terms of computational efficiency is dominant, requiring a computational expense that is substantially lower than the other approaches.
-The stark difference in computational time stems from the careful design of the algorithms that leverage the sparseness of the inverse kernel matrix associated with TM kernels and RTSG designs.
+Last, the bottom row in Figure~\ref{fig:test_func} shows the average computational time of each approach in predicting the two test functions in different dimensions.
+Compared with the three approaches that are not based on matrix approximations (i.e., \texttt{TM-LHD}, \texttt{M-RTSG}, and \texttt{M-LHD}), the advantage of \texttt{TM-RTSG} is clear, especially when the dimensionality is high and the sample size is large.
+The stark difference stems from the careful design of the algorithm that leverages the sparseness of the inverse kernel matrix associated with TM kernels and RTSG designs.
 We can see from Theorem~\ref{theo:K-inverse} that the sparseness is increasing as the sample size grows, with the proportion of nonzero entries decaying to zero at the rate $n^{-1}(\log n)^{2d}$.
-In contrast, the other approaches suffers heavily from the numerical inversion of dense matrices.
+In contrast, \texttt{TM-LHD}, \texttt{M-RTSG}, and \texttt{M-LHD} all suffer heavily from the numerical inversion of dense matrices.

+However, compared with the two approximation approaches (i.e., \texttt{FK} and \texttt{RFF}), the computational efficiency of \texttt{TM-RTSG} is lower but only by a small margin, especially when the sample size is large.
+This is not surprising because both \texttt{FK} and \texttt{RFF} exploit low-rank approximations to accelerate matrix inversion.
+However, the acceleration in computation is achieved at the cost of prediction accuracy.
+Indeed, the $\widehat{\text{RMSE}}$ associated with \texttt{TM-RTSG} is markedly lower than that associated with both \texttt{FK} and \texttt{RFF} in almost all cases.
+In a nutshell, \texttt{TM-RTSG} achieves a much higher prediction accuracy with a slightly lower computational efficiency than the two approximation approaches.